dabamos/dmpack/README.md

 [OpenADMS UI](https://github.com/dabamos/openadms-ui).

 The library and the accompanying programs are written in Fortran 2018, with some smaller parts in C and Lua.
-DMPACK runs on 64-bit Linux and FreeBSD only.
+At the moment, DMPACK runs on 64-bit Linux and FreeBSD only.

 * [Web Site](https://www.dabamos.de/software/dmpack/)
 * [User’s Guide](https://www.dabamos.de/dmpack/guide/)
 * [Source Code Documentation](https://www.dabamos.de/dmpack/doc/)
 * [Source Code Repository](https://github.com/dabamos/dmpack)

+## Description

+DMPACK is a complete monitoring system developed for automated control measurements of infrastructure, terrain, geodetic nets, and other objects.
+The software runs on sensor nodes, usually embedded systems or single-board computers, and obtains observation data from arbitrary sensors, like total stations, digital levels, inclinometers, weather stations, or GNSS receivers.
+The raw sensor data is then processed, stored, and optionally transmitted to a server.
+The software package may be used to monitor objects like:

+* bridges, tunnels, dams
+* landslides, cliffs, glaciers
+* construction sites, mining areas
+* churches, monasteries, and other heritage buildings

+DMPACK is built around the relational SQLite database for time series and log storage on client and server.
+The server component is optional.
+It is possible to run DMPACK on clients only, without data distribution.
+The client-side message passing is based on POSIX message queues and POSIX semaphores.

 ## Features